 When a Data Server certificate is defined in the catalogue metadata, it will include a data server ID and a reference to the issuer.
 The OEM should look up the issuer certificate and use it for Data Server authentication.

 The OEM should verify the identity of the certificate issuer to verify the correct domain certificate to be used for Data Server certificate authentication.
-This is done prior to verification of the signature in accordance with DSA.
+This is done prior to verification of the signature in accordance with ECDSA.
 All certificates in the Exchange Set shall be authenticated by the SA, either directly or through indirect authentication by one or more Domain Coordinators.

 The digital signature is used in the catalogue metadata (and support file metadata) in two areas:

-The DSA-SHA256 digital signature of the data file, the R,S pair is embedded within the appropriate XML element according to the S-100 XML Schemas and base64 encoded; for example:
+The ECDSA digital signature of the data file, the R,S pair is embedded within the appropriate XML element according to the S-100 XML Schemas and base64 encoded; for example:

-<digitalSignature id=”sig1” certificateRef="PRIMAR"> MCwCFHNVdrZxQmKidddm70fgUTaEpr9SAhRYbnN23gM/hw/DlEffv8lpECL5QA== </digitalSignature>
+<digitalSignature id=”sig1” certificateRef="PRIMAR"> MGQCMDP17NEJXU7gzwTQAp2lgyDzJd1agCeoZ6FZOMGFRmV4sPfzAUhlC3hdj+DF3n2n/QIwPYzh15YiBgJ5Aph11kFUjLywzjDZGHYm/GyjxeCL/8FnOviMwccTlxh65fNkL0eg== </digitalSignature>

 The Data Server certificate (which remains constant).
 This is encoded as per clause 15-8.4 and should be embedded in the header of the catalogue metadata.
 This certificate provides the Public Key against which the digital signature (and the file content) is verified.
 The Data Server certificate is itself signed by the Scheme Administrator (or an intermediate Domain Coordinator) and it is the responsibility of the implementer to ensure that a separately installed root certificate from the SA is available on the implementing system.
 Data Server certificates should be authenticated prior to authentication of the dataset file.